-Please contact Mrs Barker (P.barker@sydenham.lewisham.sch.uk) and Mrs Hemstead A.hemstead@sydenham.lewisham.sch.uk
+Please contact Ms Hemstead: A.Hemstead@sydenham.lewisham.sch.uk Miss Cook: T.Cook@sydenham.lewisham.sch.uk CL: Mrs Durban: E.Durban@sydenham.lewisham.sch.uk

 GCSE Drama

 Examination Board: Pearson Edexcel

 You will learn about theatre from the perspective or a director, performer, designer and audience member.
 You will work collaboratively and independently to create your own work and to bring a written text to life.
 You can develop your skills as a performer, designer or both.